Dreambound

 What is a Diagnostic Medical Sonographer and Physical Therapy Technician?

-• They typically work in hospitals, outpatient clinics, or rehabilitation centers.
+• Typically works in outpatient clinics or rehabilitation centers.

 Difference between a Diagnostic Medical Sonographer and Physical Therapy Technician